Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions

 As an illustrative example, we simulate the evolution of an epidemic that, when scaled up from our network size to the NYC population of 8.3 million, resembles the early evolution of the COVID-19 epidemic in NYC in 2020 (Fig.~\ref{f:NYC_epidemic}).
 If the contact rate on the network remains unchanged in the simulations, the number of infections and deaths rises from early March into April, with daily deaths reaching a peak of around 21 per 100,000 population in the second half of April.

 However, this world was avoided by a lockdown, which became mandatory in NYC from March 22 onward.
 In its wake, the number of daily new cases and deaths began to decline from mid-April onward (Fig.~\ref{f:NYC_epidemic}).
 We can reproduce similar behavior in the stochastic simulations by reducing the average contact rate of all nodes by 58\% starting March 25 (Fig.~\ref{f:NYC_epidemic}).
-The infection rates in the stochastic simulations exceed the number of confirmed cases in NYC because the latter undercount actual infections \cite{Yang21e}.
-However, the death rates in the stochastic simulations are close to the NYC death rate (Fig.~\ref{f:NYC_epidemic}), and so are the hospitalization rates (Fig.~\ref{fig:NYC_hospitalization}).
+The infection rates in the stochastic simulations exceed the number of confirmed cases in NYC, presumably because the latter undercount actual infections \cite{Yang21e}.
+However, the death rates in the stochastic simulations are close to the NYC death rate (Fig.~\ref{f:NYC_epidemic}).
+The hospitalization rates in the simulation also track the actual hospitalization rates closely (Fig.~\ref{fig:NYC_hospitalization}).

-The similarity of the synthetic and observed epidemics shows that the synthetic epidemics can be used to illustrate the concepts of the risk assessment platform we envisage.
+Thus, the simulated epidemics on the synthetic network reproduce statistics similar to the actual early epidemic in NYC, with realistic parameter choices for transmission rates and disease progression (Methods).
+Notwithstanding the simplifications of the network structure, this points to the qualitative adequacy of the synthetic network epidemiology model as a testbed for network DA, which makes no a priori assumptions about the structure of the network.